 - A short video lesson for your entire family

 - 2 digital badges to earn as a family for mastering the skill / topic of the month

 Club members also have access to curated book recommendations based on their defined focuses for their intentional bookshelves, exclusive printables and resources, and are welcome to participate in our private community for purposeful parents.

 April 2018’s Featured Club Guest – Alysson Bourque

 Listen to a snippet of our interview (club members get the full interview in video form!)

 Our guest of honor for April 2018 is Alysson Bourque.
 Alysson is the multiple award-winning author of the Alycat series.
 After practicing law for six years, she traded in writing trial briefs for writing children’s books.
 She believes there is an Alycat in all of us, encouraging our imaginations to guide us to new opportunities and adventures.

-Join the Intentional Book Club for full access to the insightful interview with Alysson (where we discuss her book series & the power of music / kindness).
+Premium book club members have full access to the insightful interview with Alysson (where we discuss her book series & the power of music / kindness).